 Market Financial Solutions (MFS) has today announced a soft launch of a new buy-to-let (BTL) proposition, which is being tested through a small number of brokers ahead of a wider launch in 2022.

-MFS is building on its 15 years’ experience as a specialist lender working with property investors and brokers to now apply its expertise, speed and flexibility in the BTL mortgage space.
+MFS is building on its 15 years’ experience as a specialist lender for bridging loans working with property investors and brokers to now apply its expertise, speed and flexibility in the BTL mortgage space.

 The new BTL business is headed up by Mike Cook, who recently joined the company and has over 20 years’ experience in mortgage lending.
 Most recently, Mike helped create and launch Vida Homeloans, having previously held senior positions at Bank of Ireland, ING Direct, Lehman, and Kensington.

 MFS’s BTL mortgages are suitable for clients in complex situations, as well as corporate or overseas structures, including offshore companies, trusts and foreign nationals.
 MFS will also lend for a wide variety of strong yielding property types, such as very large HMOs or multi-unit blocks through to holiday lets.

 The London-based lender is offering a super flexible interest cover ratio (ICR) from 80%, which can then be combined with rolled up and deferred monthly payments, deferred interest of up to 1%, and top slicing.
 This will help achieve the right loan size, even on prime London properties, while avoiding failed transactions, delays and lost fees.

 With two- and three-year terms and a bespoke approach, the loans provide optionality and breathing space between bridge exits or initial purchases and future long-term financing.

 17 broker firms are taking part in the initial pilot in Q4 2021.
 MFS will be adding more broker firms as the pilot progresses, before fully launching its BTL mortgage range in 2022.